anbox-cloud/discourse-docs/exp/anbox-cloud.md

 **Anbox Cloud**

 The regular Anbox Cloud uses [Juju](https://juju.is/) for deployment and operations.
-It provides rich features and is suitable for a large scale deployment.
+It provides rich features and is best suited for a large scale deployment.

 See the following table for a comparison of features for the different variants: